-Corporate Finance is an introductory finance course that is required for all MBA students.
+Foundations of Valuation is an introductory finance course that is required for all MBA students.
 It is therefore designed to cover those areas of finance that are important to all managers whether they specialize in finance or not.
-At the end of the course, you will be able to value a firm or a project.
-To reach this goal, we will cover the following topics:
+At the end of the course, you will be able to make informed financial decisions and value financial securities.
+In order to reach this goal, we will cover the following topics: